Optimal Fiscal Policy with Recursive Preferences

 Key words: Ramsey plan, Epstein-Zin, recursive utility, risk-sensitive preferences, labor tax, capital tax, martingale

-The first draft of this paper was published in April 2010.
-The author thanks David Backus, Pierpaolo Benigno, Vasco Carvalho, Lawrence Christiano, Kristopher S. Gerardi, Lars Peter Hansen, Juan Pablo Nicolini, Demian Pouzo, Victor Rios-Rull, Richard Rogerson, Thomas J. Sargent, and Stanley E. Zin.
-He also thanks seminar participants at the University of California at Davis, Carnegie Mellon University, Universitat Pompeu Fabra, the European University Institute, LUISS Guido Carli University, and the University of Hong Kong, and conference participants at the first New York University Alumni Conference, the CRETE 2011 Conference, the 2012 SED Meetings, the 2012 EEA Annual Congress, and the 2013 AEA meetings.
-He is grateful to Christopher Sleet for his discussion at the AEA Meetings in San Diego.
-The views expressed here are the author's and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
-Any remaining errors are the authors' responsibility.
+First draft: April 2010; Current version: October 2014.
+I am thankful to David Backus, Pierpaolo Benigno, R. Anton Braun, Vasco Carvalho, Lawrence Christiano, Kristopher S. Gerardi, Jonathan Halket, Lars Peter Hansen, Karen Kopecky, Juan Pablo Nicolini, Demian Pouzo, Victor Rios-Rull, Richard Rogerson, Thomas J. Sargent, Stanley E. Zin, to Christopher Sleet for his discussion, to seminar participants at the University of California at Davis, Carnegie Mellon University, Universitat Pompeu Fabra, the European University Institute, LUISS Guido Carli University and the University of Hong Kong and to conference participants at the 1st NYU Alumni Conference, the CRETE 2011 Conference, the 2012 SED Meetings, the 2012 EEA Annual Congress and the 2013 AEA Meetings.
+The views expressed here are the author’s and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
+Any remaining errors are the author’s responsibility.